 Suite de la visite

 Hawaii is world-renowned for its beautiful beaches.
-The islands have every type of beach imaginable: white, black, green and red sand beaches; romantic bays and beach parks for the family; popular shorelines for people watching and off-the-beaten-path sands untouched by development.
+The islands have every type of beach imaginable: white, black, and red sand beaches; romantic bays and beach parks for the family; popular shorelines for people watching and off-the-beaten-path sands untouched by development.
 Discover Hawaii’s world-famous beaches below.

 Note: Heed all warning signs and be aware of changing conditions, strong currents and reefs.
 Use your own best judgment to determine whether a particular beach is appropriate for you and your ability level.